7.5 Crafting Guidelines

 7. Please do not put writing in your description.
 By this we mean 'Radakail's sword of awesome' is written along the blade' rather than submitting your item in ASCII.
 Initials are allowed.

-8. Penis hammers will not be approved.
+8. Penis weapons will not be approved.

 9. Single-spacing is a requirement in all designs, not a preference.